Emily Brown '02: Online in Real Time

 She applied for a job with USA TODAY, but the paper went into a hiring freeze.

 Emily didn’t have to wait too long before an unexpected opportunity caught her attention.
 She went to work for Stars & Stripes, an independent military newspaper, covering events at the Bush White House.
 She got to write about Frank Buckles, the last WWI survivor who just died last year at 110.
 "He was 107 when I spent the day with him," Emily said.
 She also got to go to Guantanamo Bay, Cuba to cover life at the naval station.

 She had only been at Stars & Stripes for six months when USA TODAY called, offering her an online editing position.
 "I sobbed," Emily said.
 As much as she knew that was the right move, she hated giving up that job so soon.

-At USA TODAY, Emily focuses on the way the paper looks online in terms of story selection, headlines, photos, video, and graphics.
+As online editor at USA TODAY, Emily focused on the way the paper looks online in terms of story selection, headlines, photos, video, and graphics.
 "I’m concerned about the overall presentation of the story and experience of the reader," she said.